 • Here you’ll find an option called ‘Choose Colour Model’ – select CMYK

 Other SoftwareIf you’re using any other kind of software, your key settings to make sure you’ve got set up are:

 • Colour Mode: CYMK (sometimes called Process Colours)

 Converting RGB files to CMYK and re-balancing colour

-If you’re using software like Photoshop, you can choose to convert colours to CMYK and then readjust the colour balance afterwards.
-If you’re using RGB elements, it’s worth converting these into CMYK and re-balancing the colours during the design process.
+If you’re using software like Photoshop, you can choose to convert RGB to CMYK colours and then re-adjust the colour balance afterwards.
+If you’re using RGB elements, it’s worth converting these into CMYK and rebalancing the colours during the design process.

 Here are some quick tips to help with checking that your colours are all set up right:

 - Print off some CMYK colour swatches to use to check your colours if you’re not sure how they’ll look when printed.

 - If you can, check your proofs on a screen using a colour calibrated monitor – uncalibrated screen colours can vary between monitors.
 Here’s a great guide for Windows 10 and MacOS for calibrating your monitor.